“That would never happen to me.”

 - Stress and fatigue can contribute to mistakes as the brain’s “habit” memory (the autopilot part) overrides the “prospective” memory (the part that remembers a future task, like taking a kid out of the car).
 This makes it easy to forget things that are out of routine.
 Statistics show these tragedies often occur when the normal schedule and routines have been thrown off (think, different parent or caretaker, dropping a kid off at daycare).

-- While trends show the temperature outside is typically above 80 degrees, a baby succumbed to fatal heat stroke this summer after being locked in a truck for 1 hour in 67-degree weather.
+- While trends show the temperature outside is typically above 80 degrees, a baby succumbed to fatal heat stroke last summer after being locked in a truck for 1 hour in 67-degree weather.

 - The vast majority of these were children under the age of one.

 So what do we do to ensure our child isn’t the next victim?